What Does It Mean When Cancer Findings Can't Be Reproduced?

 "I think it's too early for us to know whether this approach is the right approach or the best approach for testing the reproducibility of cancer biology," he says.
 "But it will be a data point, and it will start the conversation."

 The conversation is important because the vast majority of treatment ideas that come from the lab fail when they're tried in people.
-Cathy Tralau-Stewart, a pharmacologist at the University of California, San Francisco, says scientists often don't know why those clinical failures occur "and so that's why I think studies like this are really, really important."
+Cathy Tralau-Stewart, a pharmacologist at the University of California, San Francisco, says scientists often don't know why those clinical failures occur, "and so that's why I think studies like this are really, really important."

 Unfortunately, Nosek says, there are few incentives today for scientists to repeat experiments from other labs.
 The rewards are for publishing new ideas, not the less glamorous, but still critical, work of verifying somebody else's findings.